zanderlewis/dnsmasq-python/README.md

 ## License

 dPIR is licensed under the Apache 2.0 License.
-See the [LISCENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.